 Another canvas I completed in 2011--my first large canvas--showed me water and fire building a bridge between them.
 Merging, swirling, becoming one to form a strip of earth.
 But then, the water began to turn halfway through.
 The fire was now the one reaching.
 Fire cannot stop its warmth.
 But water is not as generous as fire.
 Water's temperature can be mercilessly freezing until a warm rip current cuts through the cold.
 Blue balls to bathwater.
 It's as shocking as it sounds.
 You never know when that warm stretch of water will disappear, leaving you out in the cold.
 In less than three years, the prophecy foretold by that canvas came true.
 Fire and water built a bridge together--common ground.
 Water was the first to reach out.
 Then, fire kept coming back for more.
 A tiny strip of earth emerged, until water turned away.
 Fire just kept trying to reach out but the water was moving in a different direction.
 The separation between the fire, the water, and earthy-patch in between was definitive as a result.
 And, stayed that way.
 Even when the water changed direction, trying to return, all it could do was lick at the tight border the fire had created of earth, now baked into stone.
 A headstone, to be exact.
 My daughter's.

-Even in the midst of #OperationHappy--and all its many benefits--I still struggle with the physical deficits of the aforementioned traumas.
-Because, I'm still paying for the consequences.
-It's my life and I have no other choice but to pay, except...this wasn't my choice.
-It was someone else's.
-And I suppose it will always hurt as a result.
+Even in the midst of #OperationHappy--and all its many benefits--I still struggle because I'm still paying for the awful consequences for other people's bad decisions, decisions that affected my life more than theirs.
 Most people shy away from admitting to pain; they don't want to give the person who caused it any satisfaction.
-But, being honest is strong--brave, even.
+But, being honest is strong, brave even.
 Hiding from the truth tends to be much more painful.
 Perhaps this is a good time to note that, while unhappy at being forced to survive when I should have just been left alone to live my life, I am no victim.
 Expression of social disappointment is not at all the same as a pity party.
 I actually pity those who hurt me.
 I pity everyone and anyone too afraid to truly live...and, love.

 You can do everything right.
 You can be the best human being you can possibly be.
 But bad things can (and will) still happen.
 Just part of physical life.
 We're all vulnerable.
 Which means that even those who have chosen cruelty over kindness, judgment over compassion, are vulnerable, too.